 Medicaid provides health care coverage for low-income families, as well as pregnant women and those who receive Supplemental Security Income.
 Copays for addiction treatment services vary from state to state.
 Learn more at Medicaid.gov.

-Military Health Insurance
+Military Health Insurance for Veterans

 TRICARE provides health insurance for active-duty personnel, retirees and reservists called to active duty, as well as some family members.
 TRICARE covers many levels of addiction treatment care such as detox, inpatient treatment, outpatient treatment and medication-assisted treatment.